zhulingchen/Azure-Cloud-DevOps-Ensuring-Quality-Releases/README.md

 2. [Configure the storage account and state backend.](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage)

-    For the sake of simplicity, run the bash script [config_storage_account.sh](config_storage_account.sh)

-    Replace the values below in [terraform/environments/test/main.tf](terraform/environments/test/main.tf) with the output from the Azure CLI in a block as
+    For the sake of simplicity, run the bash script [config_storage_account.sh](config_storage_account.sh) in the local computer.
+Then replace the values below in [terraform/environments/test/main.tf](terraform/environments/test/main.tf) with the output from the Azure CLI in a block as

     ```
     terraform {